kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.
+For convenience, you can open the guide in a separate window by selecting the **Split Window** button from the top right corner.

 ![Use the Split Window Feature](./Images/june-getting-started-2.png)